ibf-RWTH/DRAGen/README.md

 * PHI: euler Angle (optional, default: random)
 * phi2: euler Angle (optional, default: random)

 DRAGen takes .csv files as input.
 Theses files must contain at least one radius for each grain.
-This radius has to be called a in the header. optional parameters are:
+This radius has to be called _a_ in the header.<br>
+optional parameters are:<br>
-"b" & "c" as second and third radius of each grain (ellipsoids are created). "a" is assumed to be oriented with the rolling direction and is aligned with x-axis, "b" is aligned with y-axis and "c" with z-axis.
+* _b_ and _c_ as second and third radius of each grain (ellipsoids are created).<br> _a_ is assumed to be oriented with the rolling direction and is aligned with x-axis, _b_ is aligned with y-axis and _c_ with z-axis.<br>
-If a slope relative to x-axis is detected (rotation in x-y-plane, around z-axis), "alpha" can be used to implement this slope on the grains.
+* If a slope relative to x-axis is detected (rotation in x-y-plane, around z-axis), _alpha_ can be used to implement this slope on the grains.<br>
-"beta" will be implemented in the future and will be a rotation around x- or y-axis.
+_beta_ will be implemented in the future and will be a rotation around x- or y-axis.<br>
-The texture can be defined with the parameters "phi1", "PHI" and "phi2".
+* The texture can be defined with the parameters _phi1_, _PHI_ and _phi2_.

 ## Input generator